izaakm/fundamentals-hpc/docs/command-line.md

 \* Be careful not to overwrite existing files when using `cp` and `mv`.

-\*\* There is no "trash" or "recycle bi" !!!
+\*\* There is no "trash" or "recycle bin"!!!
 You cannot recover deleted files.

 # Change to your scratch directory